Rendaw/raolio/readme.txt

 Requires a c++11 compiler (regex support optional), Tup, Qt 5.0, libev and boost.

-Copy tupsupport/tup.config.template to tup.config and edit it as you see fit.
+Copy tup.config.template to tup.config and edit it as you see fit.

 Keyboard shortcuts:
 alt a = Add files to playlist